pooky-labs/smart-contracts/docs/PookyGame.md

 The contract controls the on-chain features of the Pooky game.
 Notable features:
-- Claim prediction rewards (Pooky Ball PXP + $POK tokens) using a signature from the Pooky back-end.
+- Claim prediction rewards (Pookyball PXP + $POK tokens) using a signature from the Pooky back-end.
-- Level up Pooky Balls by spending $POK token.
+- Level up Pookyballs by spending $POK token.

 Roles:
 - DEFAULT_ADMIN_ROLE can add/remove roles.